‘A criminal enterprise’: House slams Greitens’ nonprofit but drops its investigation

 “Mr. Gross is clearly a Democrat operative trying to prolong the Greitens saga for political purposes,” she said.

-In his memo, Barnes even called into question Greitens' best-selling book "Resilience: Hard-Won Wisdom for Living a Better Life."
+In his memo, Barnes even raised questions about Greitens' best-selling book "Resilience: Hard-Won Wisdom for Living a Better Life."
 The book consists of a series of letters written to a friend of Greitens who was a former Navy SEAL struggling with life after military service.

 "This appears to be false," Barnes said.
-"The original manuscript for the book was likely written by one of Greitens’ assistants, and it was only after that manuscript was complete that Greitens began editing the book into a series of 'letters.'"
+"The original manuscript for the book was likely written by one of Greitens’ assistants, and it was only after that manuscript was complete that Greitens began editing the book into a series of 'letters.' "

 Drew Sheets, the former Navy SEAL who purportedly exchanged letters with Greitens in the book, told The Star last month that the premise of the book is true.
-He had been writing letters back and forth with Greitens when he said he was thinking of making it into a book.
+He had been writing letters back and forth with Greitens when Greitens said he was thinking of making it into a book.

 "I told him that was really awesome," said Sheets, who appeared in "Resilience" under an alias.
 "I love it that my story can help others.
 It’s a really good book.
 I give it to a lot of veterans and to a lot of people in trouble who are in a hard time and they always love it and say it helps them."